sergiovision/XTradeServer/README.md

 Metatrader.CommonFiles - path to MT5 common files folder

 MQL.Sources - path to MQL folder where your MQL robots stored

+To install application run: install.bat

+If you have problems running check XTrade.MainServer.log to see errors.

 XTrade Server folders structure: